hpoom/fowa-workshop/README.md

 Maybe get everybody in my team to code one grunt task in a future project lounge?

+Create multi size images with srcN.

+Image optermisation with _image-optim_.
+This grunt task is awsome, does all the image compression on the fly.

+_concurrent_ will run undependent grunt tasks async. _newer_ will only run stuff that needs to run.
+Lots of people don't know about these two tools, so they are not being efficent with thier automation tools.

 ### Scaffold, Build & Manage